nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 100519 18:09:33     0.345033   2044     0.000169     0.000163     0.007133     0.000815
 100519 18:09:34     0.289663   1793     0.000162     0.000163     0.007148     0.000255
 </pre>`
 That was a fast one!
 It flew by too quickly to do much about.
 But it was also not a very large deviation, and could have been a false positive.
 In any case, I highly doubt that we would have caught anything meaningful by triggering a stats-collection process just then.
-Let&#8217;s keep looking.
+Let's keep looking.

 `<pre>
            Time        Total  Count          Avg    1-Min Avg  1-Min StDev        Sigma